Mahmoudkhaled225/Sign-Language-Digits-Dataset-ANN-CNN/README.md

 1 - CNN model<br>

 and report.pdf file is the documntation file for all step i took with accuries of all models

+###important disclaimer </br>
+this was a team project and it was team of 5 including me